maxnathaniel/maxnatho-io/content/blog/how-to-create-line-chart-d3/index.md

 But if you are here, I assume you already know what D3, so let's dive straight into the code.
 Before we being, I should say that I took the example from [here](https://observablehq.com/@d3/line-chart).
 I decomposed the code and explained each section to ensure that you understand exactly what is going on.

-We first load the data using the `csv` method.
+We first load the data using the **csv** method.
 It returns a promise so we grab the data from within the `then()` method.

 ```javascript
 d3.csv("/data.csv", d3.autoType)
 ```
 `d3.autoType` infers the types of values in the object and coerces them.
-In our example, we actually want the values to be coerced to `number`.
+In our example, we actually want the values to be coerced to **number** type.

 You can find more information here [d3.autoType](https://github.com/d3/d3-dsv#autoType).